-Cyphostemma juttae, commonly known as Wild Grape, is a slow-growing succulent with a vast swollen trunk.
+Cyphostemma juttae, commonly known as Wild Grape, is a slow-growing succulent with a vast, swollen trunk.
 Due to its distribution, Wild Grape has evolved and adapted well to survive.
-White, drooping, papery bark pieces on the yellow-green stems are typical of this species.
-In summer, they help to reflect away the sunlight to keep the plant cool.
-The thick fleshy stem and leaves act as water reservoirs during drought.
-A fully-grown plant can measure up to 6.67 feet (2 m).
+The white, drooping, papery bark pieces on the yellow-green stems are characteristic of this species.
+In summer, they help reflect sunlight to keep the plant cool.
+The thick, fleshy stems and leaves act as water reservoirs during drought.
+A fully grown plant can reach a height of up to 6.67 feet (2 m).
 The leaves are large, ovate, fleshy, toothed, shiny, and fall off during winter.

 Growing Conditions and General Care

 Wild Grape is a very sought-after plant for the garden, as are other caudiciform plants such as Baobabs, Adeniums, and Tylecodons.
 It makes a superb container or open garden subject in and around the garden, especially around swimming pools and courtyards.
-Because this species grows mainly in the summer, it must be kept dry during the colder winter months.
-It is an ideal accent plant for a rockery or planted in a large container on a sun-protected patio.
+Since this species primarily grows during the summer, it must be kept dry during the colder winter months.
+It is an ideal accent plant for a rock garden or when planted in a large container on a sun-protected patio.

 Wild Grape grows best in loamy or sandy soil where drainage is optimal.
-Plenty of river sand and general compost will greatly improve drainage in heavy clay soils.
-Adding some bone meal to the soil can dramatically improve soil quality.
+Plenty of river sand and general compost will significantly improve drainage in heavy clay soils.
+Adding bone meal to the soil can dramatically enhance soil quality.
 Although smelly, the effect on soils is quite remarkable.
 As a rule of thumb, use only organic products, such as those based on seaweed extract, especially if the plant will be feed regularly.
 Organic products will not burn or damage plants.

 As with all succulents, be careful not to overwater.
-This plant can survive with very little water, but too often, plants die due to excessive moisture.
-If you live in a very wet area, keeping your plant in large containers is preferable to easily moving to a sheltered place.
-This also helps where severe frost occurs, as Cyphostemmas are not completely resistant to frost.
+This plant can survive with very little water, but it often dies due to excessive moisture.
+If you live in a very wet area, keeping your plant in large containers is preferable, as it allows for easy relocation to a sheltered place.
+This also helps in cases where severe frost occurs, as Cyphostemmas are not entirely frost-resistant.

 Source: pza.sanbi.org